banthony42/rusted_adventures/README.md

 ## Architecture

-This project is split in four part :
+This project is split in several parts :

-- Client<br>
+- Client:
   Displays the game state and transmits the player's actions to the server.

 ---

-- Server<br>
+- Server:
+  Composed of :
-  Handle all events in the game. (entities lifecycle, players input, etc ...)
+  - gRPC services to handle all clients events in the game. (entities lifecycle, players movements...)
+  - The world engine which handle the entities behaviours, spawn ...

 ---

-- Database<br>
+- Command Line Interface:
-  Save accounts and players data.
+  Also known as **CLI**, to replace the game web site and allow us to register player accounts and manage it.
+  I also use it as a playground to quickly tests things.
+  For example, it help me to tests some gRPC request at the begining of the project.

 ---

+- Common Library:
+  This library contain all the code shared by all other parts. (constants, database access and queries, generated gRPC code, world maps loading ...)

+---

-- Command Line Interface<br>
+- Database:
-  Also known as **CLI**, to replace the game web site and allow us to register player accounts and manage it.
+  Save accounts, players and entities data.

 ---